queer-community-allies/queer-community-allies/projects/index.md

 ---

 ## Scrapbook Supplies Drive
-We've had a request from GSA teens for scrapbook supplies!
-They would like to use them to create holiday cards to sell to raise money for their club.
+We've had a request from GSA teens for scrapbook and craft supplies!
+They would like to use them to create holiday cards to fundraise money for their club.
 If you have supplies you'd like to donate, we will have local drop-off points.
 More info coming soon!

 ## Support GSAs